 - Melo (Mel) Dominguez, Galería Mitotera, Owner / Artist

 - Javier Durán, University of Arizona, Confluencenter for Creative Inquiry

 - Nick Georgiou, Independent Artist

-- Roseann Hanson, U of A Desert Laboratory on Tumamoc Hill, Art and Science Program Coordinator
+- Roseann Hanson, Desert Laboratory on Tumamoc Hill, Art and Science Program Coordinator

 - Ben Johnson, Independent Artist